Clyde2034/MIS-Independent-Study/README.md

-# National Pintung University - Department of Information Management
+# National Pintung University - Department of Information Management - Independent Study

-The Project is used to reservation the clinic with WEB and Application
+The Project is used to reservation the dental clinic with WEB and Application

 >Development Tools
 >>Visual Studio 2019 - ASP.NET